Skip to main content

 Key Takeaways

+The Employee State Insurance Act laid the foundation for Employee State Insurance (ESI) in India in 1948.
 It is a self-funded healthcare scheme where the members contribute to build their corpus.
-The advantage of this scheme is the concessional healthcare facilities provided to the members through the network of ESI hospitals.
+The advantage of this scheme is the concessional healthcare facilities provided to members through the ESI hospital network.

 Healthcare is an area of growing concern.
 The financial support ESI offers can help families retain their financial backbone and avoid falling into poverty due to unforeseen emergencies.